 - Corn oil for frying

-Grilled Leg of Lamb Steak on Sweet Potato and Parsnip Mash
+4. Grilled Leg of Lamb on Sweet Potato and Parsnip Mash

-Lamb is of course a delicious meat served at any time of year and sweet potatoes have long since been used as an accompaniment to lamb.
-This recipe provides not only a delicious alternative to turkey for Christmas but is prepared and cooked from start to finish in less than half an hour.
+This recipe—featuring sweet potatoes, a classic accompaniment to lamb—provides not only a delicious alternative to turkey for Christmas but is prepared and cooked from start to finish in less than half an hour.

 - 1 leg of lamb steak (or two small ones!)

 - 1 clove of garlic (crushed)

 - 2 tablespoons frozen garden peas

 - Peel sweet potato and parsnip and chop into approximately 1" cubes.
 They should then be added to a large pot of salted, boiling water and allowed to simmer for around 20 minutes until soft.